jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 On paper, it was the obvious choice.
 Financial security.
 Professional success.
 Everything he'd trained for since he was four years old.

 But Ethan had changed.
-Eight months of friendship, revelation, crisis, and choice had transformed him from the controlled hockey player into someone who questioned, who analyzed, who chose.
+Eight months of friendship, revelation, crisis, and choice had transformed him from the controlled hockey player into someone who questioned, who analyzed, who chose for himself.

 I didn't know what he'd decide.
 Honestly, I wasn't sure he knew yet.